SparqNet/sparq-gitbook/understanding-rdpos/how-rdpos-works.md

 <figure><img src="../.gitbook/assets/NewBlock.png" alt=""><figcaption><p>New block is created with randomness seed, Validator signature and the transactions</p></figcaption></figure>

 * The block is signed and published to the network by the first Validator, while the other Validators verify that all transaction signatures (random and hashed) correspond with the list created at the start.
 * The genesis block (the very first block in the chain) enforces a given fixed randomness to be valid, since there is no previous block before genesis to derive the randomness from.
-Additionally, at least five hardcoded Validators are needed to bootstrap the network, since each block requires at least 4 Validators to confirm the string and hash transaction signatures, and one for signing the block itself.&#x20;
+Additionally, at least five hardcoded Validators are needed to bootstrap the network, since each block requires at least 4 Validators to confirm the string and hash transaction signatures, and one for signing the block itself.

-As quoted by [Supra](https://github.com/Jean-Lessa): _"It's like playing poker but everyone hashes their hands first before showing the real cards"_.
+As quoted by [Supra](https://github.com/Jean-Lessa): *"It's like playing poker but everyone hashes their hands first before showing the real cards"*.